themosis/documentation/routing.md

 Route::any($uri, $callback);
 ```

-If you're using the WordPress Customizer, you might want to use the `any()` method because the Customizer is fetching your pages through a HTTP POST request.
-So if you're using only the `Route::get()` method for your theme, you get a blank screen when working with the Customizer.
+If you're using the WordPress Customizer, you might want to use the `any()` method because the Customizer is fetching your pages through an HTTP POST request.
+So if you're using only the `Route::get()` method for your theme, you get a blank screen when working within the Customizer.

 Finally, there is also the `Route::match()` method that lets you define which HTTP verbs you want to listen to: